 Pennsylvania State Police

-Nolan B. Meeks is an Assistant Counsel with the Pennsylvania State Police.
+Nolan B. Meeks is the Acting Chief Counsel to the Pennsylvania State Police.
 In this position, he provides the State Police with legal advice on Right-To-Know Law matters and represents the State Police in litigation before administrative bodies, courts of common pleas, Pennsylvania’s intermediate appellate courts and the Supreme Court of Pennsylvania.
 Mr. Meeks previously served as Acting Chief Counsel to the State Police.

 Prior to working for the State Police, Mr. Meeks worked for a private law firm where he represented clients in Social Security disability cases before administrative law judges and on appeal to the Social Security Appeals Council and in federal district court.
 Mr. Meeks started his legal career in the Reading office of MidPenn Legal Services where he represented indigent clients in landlord/tenant, public housing, consumer debt and custody cases.